SandyRogers/MetaPUF/README.md

 - install with conda (recommended)

-- $ conda create -y -n environment -c conda-forge -f environment.yml
+- $ conda env create -f metapuf_env.yml

 The versions of the tools ( [`ThermoRawFileParser`](https://github.com/compomics/ThermoRawFileParser), `SearchGui` and `PeptideShaker` ) that we used in our pipeline are not updated to the latest ones, but you can download them from these links: [PeptideShaker 1.16.45](https://genesis.ugent.be/maven2/eu/isas/peptideshaker/PeptideShaker/) and [SearchGui 3.3.20](https://genesis.ugent.be/maven2/eu/isas/searchgui/SearchGUI/), after downloading, please unzip them and move the folders under the path of `workflow/bin`.
 Please find more detailed documentation from [MetaPUF](https://metapuf-tutorial.readthedocs.io/en/latest/index.html)